Richardaeld/google_translate_game/README.md

 + [Stack Overflow](https://stackoverflow.com/) - Helped with understands importance of loops in JavaScript
 + [TestLodge](https://blog.testlodge.com/how-to-write-test-cases-for-software-with-sample/) - Used for test case examples
 + [Bootstrap](https://getbootstrap.com/) - Framework used to help speed up development and add a better UX
-+ [maxnyla's deployment section from her readme](https://github.com/maxnyla/Pawsome) - the idea was using githubs literal deployment process in the readme's deployment section
++ [Maxnyla's Deployment Section from Her Readme](https://github.com/maxnyla/Pawsome) - The idea was using githubs literal deployment process in the readme's deployment section
-+ [github](https://docs.github.com/en/enterprise/2.14/user/articles/configuring-a-publishing-source-for-github-pages) - Using the style and
-structure of githubs deployment information as the basis of the readme's deployment section
++ [GitHub](https://docs.github.com/en/enterprise/2.14/user/articles/configuring-a-publishing-source-for-github-pages) - Using the structure of githubs deployment information as the basis for this readme's deployment section
     + [location of deployment structure provided my github docs](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)

 # Technologies (Langauges) Used